Read the latest publications about the Cube Navigation System

 Mokry, A., Willmitzer, F., Hostettler, R. et al. Evaluation of a novel, patient-mounted system for CT-guided needle navigation—an ex vivo study.
 Neuroradiology 61, 55–61 (2019).

-The theoretical precision to arrive at targets increased with the distance of the target but remained low.
-The mean error for targets up to 20 cm below the lower plate was computed to be well below 0.5 mm, and the worst-case error stayed below 1.3 mm.
-Compared to a conventional free-hand procedure, the use of the navigation system resulted in a statistically significantly improved accuracy (3.4 mm ± 2.3 mm versus FHM 4.9 mm ± 3.2 mm) and overall lower intervention time (168 s ± 28.5 s versus FHM 200 s ± 44.8 s).
+Compared to a conventional free-hand procedure, the use of the Cube Navigation System with a Puncture Cube resulted in a statistically significantly improved accuracy (3.4 mm ± 2.3 mm vs 4.9 mm ± 3.2 mm with the free hand method) and overall lower intervention time (168 s ± 28.5 s versus FHM 200 s ± 44.8 s).
 Furthermore, the number of CT scans was reduced to 2.3 versus FHM 2.8.